-Small and medium-size backpack blowers
+Gas backpack blowers

 We also had problems securing the blower tubes on the 350BT.
 Husqvarna models come with four lengths of tube rather than three, giving them an additional 5 inches of length.
 That’s good for tall people, but when the connections aren’t great, the blower tube picks up a massive wobble.
 We had this issue only with the larger Husqvarna and not with the smaller 130BT.